 Some of these will easily come to mind, but an exceptionally helpful tool for this purpose is Auction Speller.

-Just enter the correctly spelled keyword for your item into this nifty little tool and it will return all variations of the word known to man!
+Just enter the correctly spelled keyword for your item into this nifty little tool and it will return all variations of the word known to man, and will even perform a search in eBay for all of those misspellings.
+Easy!

 Strategy No. 2: Search Using Multiple Keywords